 Lord, if she doesn't help me now, You will, won't You?
 After all, this mission project is Yours, and I know You plan to bless my activities in a special way.
 Don't You have a moral obligation to fix this mess and get me to San Diego in time for orientation?

 Perhaps whining, cajoling, and trying to pin a guilt trip on God as if He'd landed me in this dilemma weren't the most mature things for a Christian to do; but I was starting to catch on that this situation far exceeded my ability to control, and that realization made me more than a little queasy.

 When God didn't respond the instant I said Amen, I looked at Millie Q. She was still clack-clack-clacking—can't you set that keyboard to silent mode!—doing who knows what.

 My panic level began inching its way up, like the red column of mercury in an old-fashioned thermometer.
-But if I’d known what I was facing today—problems in San Diego would just be one more installment in my ongoing tragicomedy this problem was just one more installment in today’s ongoing tragicomedy—I would have begun practicing my panicking months ago rather than my music.
+But if I'd known what I was facing today—this problem was just one more installment in today's ongoing tragicomedy—I would have begun practicing my panicking months ago rather than my music.